Sharp inverse statements for kernel interpolation: Inverse statement: Continuous convergence rates yield smoothness

-Thus we have $f = \tilde{f}$ in $L^2(\Omega)$ an $f$ can be seen as a particular representative of $\tilde{f}$, i.e.\ we have proven that $f \in \mathcal{H}_{\vartheta'}(\Omega)$ for any $\vartheta' < \vartheta$. \end{proof}
+Thus we have $f = \tilde{f}$ in $L^2(\Omega)$ an $f$ can be seen as a particular representative of $\tilde{f}$, i.e.\ we have proven that $f \in H^{\beta'}(\Omega)$ for any $\beta' < \beta$. \end{proof}

-In the following we collect some remarks on the theorem and the proof: \begin{itemize} \item First we recall from \Cref{subsec:power_spaces} that under the additional assumptions of a Lipschitz boundary for $\Omega$, the spaces $\mathcal{H}_{\vartheta'}(\Omega)$ are normequivalent to the Sobolev spaces $H^{\vartheta' \tau}(\Omega)$.
-Thus the smoothness characterization via power spaces is exactly the classical Sobolev smoothness. \item Second we remark that the inequality in Eq.~\eqref{eq:application_hoelder} essentially bounds a strong norm (the $\Vert \cdot \Vert_{\mathcal{H}_{\vartheta'}(\Omega)}$ norm) via weaker norms (the $\Vert \cdot \Vert_{L^2(\Omega)}$ norm and the $\Vert \cdot \Vert_{L^2(X_m \cup X_{m+1})}$ norm, which can be again bounded via the $\Vert \cdot \Vert_{L^2(\Omega)}$ norm).
-Thus this can be seen as a Bernstein inequality on general domains $\Omega \subset \R^d$ satisfying an interior cone condition.
-However it is not a Bernstein inequality in its full generality, as it holds only with respect to the derived sequence $(X_m)_{m \geq m_0} \subset \Omega$ of sets of points. \item Third we remark that the statement of \Cref{th:inverse_statement_generalized} can be refined by additionally taking into account logarithmic decay rates, i.e.\ within \Cref{th:inverse_statement_generalized} we could assume
+In the following we collect some remarks on the theorem and the proof: \begin{itemize} \item First we remark that the inequalities in Eq.~\eqref{eq:application_hoelder} essentially bounds a strong norm (the $\Vert \cdot \Vert_{H^{\beta'}(\Omega)}$ norm) via weaker norms (the $\Vert \cdot \Vert_{L^2(\Omega)}$ norm and the $\Vert \cdot \Vert_{L^2(X_m \cup X_{m+1})}$ norm, which can be again bounded via the $\Vert \cdot \Vert_{L^2(\Omega)}$ norm).
+Thus this can be seen as a Bernstein inequality on general Lipschitz regions $\Omega \subset \R^d$.
+However it is not a Bernstein inequality in its full generality, as it holds only with respect to the derived sequence $(X_m)_{m \geq m_0} \subset \Omega$ of sets of points. \item Second we remark that the statement of \Cref{th:inverse_statement_generalized} can be refined by additionally taking into account logarithmic decay rates, i.e.\ within \Cref{th:inverse_statement_generalized} we could assume a decay as